lmt822/comp116-mli/README.md

 ##### 11. How many plaintext username-password pairs are there in this packet set?
 Please count any anonymous or generic accounts.
 		1
 ##### 12. Briefly describe how you found the username-password pairs.
-		Use ettercap -T -r set2.pcap | grep "PASS" to get the USER and PASS in plain text(larry@radsot.com:Z3lenzmej)
+		Use ettercap -T -r set2.pcap | grep "String_to_search" to get the USER and PASS in plain text(larry@radsot.com:Z3lenzmej) I also tried "login".
+In Wireshark, I filtered for unsafe protocols such as POP or telnet, but nothing showed up
 ##### 13. For each of the plaintext username-password pair that you found, identify the protocol used, server IP, the corresponding domain name (e.g., google.com), and port number.
 		larry@radsot.com-Z3lenzmej: IMAP, 87.120.13.118, mail.radsot.com, 143